 The Clay Pool is a man made, reed fringed body of water of approx 1.2 acres with a clay lined base and situated on the south west side of the site.
-This can be seen on the far right (as you enter the site) directly behind The Coarse Gravel Pit.
+This can be seen on the far right (as you enter the site) directly behind The Gravel Pit.
 At first glance The Pool could be mistaken as Commercial Carp bagging water but is anything but.
-The level of this Pool is approx 300mm higher than the surrounding water table and separated from the gravel pits by a clay embankment, this pool included just 7 fishing pegs when we bought the site.
+The level of this Pool is approx 400mm higher than the surrounding water table and separated from the gravel pits by a clay embankment, this pool included just 7 fishing pegs when we bought the site in 2016.

-The average depth of The Pool at two rod lengths out is 4-5 feet, the newly excavated areas drop down to 5-7 feet leaving enough depth and volume to cope with a harsh winter.
-The Pool residents are a true mixed bag of coarse fish, Carp to 10lb, Tench to 8lb and bonus Crucians.
+The average depth of The Pool at two rod lengths out is about 4 feet and drop to 7 in the middle, the newly excavated areas also drop down to 6 feet leaving enough depth and volume to cope with a harsh winter.

-The silver fishing is second to none, Roach, Rudd, Ide and Skimmers continue to feed all year round and pleasure anglers been catching 25-40lb bags from November through to March with average fish size 8-12 oz and a scattering of much bigger bonus fish.
-The Pool is an ideal silver fish venue for the everyday angler should fish the pole in the margins and put a sleeper rod out on feeder or method and present a bigger bait for the larger residents
+The silver fishing can be excellent through all months with Roach, Rudd, Ide and Skimmers continue to feed all year round and pleasure anglers been catching 25-40lb bags from November through to March with average silver fish size 8-12 oz and a scattering of bigger bonus fish inc carp and occasional the occasional Tench over winter.

 Anyone seen or caught moving fish, stealing fish, killing or deliberately injuring fish, (including use of live bait) will be prevented from leaving site until the police arrive.
 Anglers are asked to report such activity immediately by calling 07912 677302.

 KHV PREVENTION – THIS SITE IS CLEAN – LET’S KEEP IT THAT WAY.
-NO NETS, MATS OR WEIGH SLINGS ARE TO BE BROUGHT ONTO SITE – STARCARR LAKES PROVIDES ALL NETS AND MATS
+NO NETS, MATS OR WEIGH SLINGS OR DIRTY TOWELS ARE TO BE BROUGHT ONTO SITE – STARCARR LAKES PROVIDES ALL NETS, MATS, CRADLES, TOWELS AND WEIGHT SLINGS

 - Maximum 2 rods per person and anglers must have a current EA rod license.